ifm/documentation/PDS/PDS/application_notes.md

 | 1            | `Stringer`  |
 | 2            | `EPAL side` |

-Other variants of pallets, having three or more pockets for example, might also work with PDS, but will require adjustments of the PDS settings.
+Other variants of pallets, having three or more pockets for example, will also work with PDS, but require adjustments of the PDS settings.
 Please contact the ifm support team, if you need to detect further pallet types.

 **palletOrder**
 If the multiple pallets were detected in the field of view then you can set the order of pallets based on three properties.
 - `scoreDescending`(default): The pallet order will be based upon the score (highest to lowest)
-- `zAscending`/`zDescending`: The pallet order will be based upon the height from floor.(`zAscending` - lower to upper, `zDescending` - upper to lower)
+- `zAscending`/`zDescending`: The pallet order will be based upon the height from floor, i.e. along the calibrated Z-axis (`zAscending` - lower to upper, `zDescending` - upper to lower).

 #### Output